top of page

 Thank you Owner of the Universe

-After the morning and evening greeting, make Ìwúre, or Manifestations, to Olódùmarè.
+After the morning and evening greetings, one can then make Ìwúre, or Manifestations, to Olódùmarè.

 Ìwúre to Olódùmarè can be made anytime.